semrush/intergalactic/website/docs/components/color-picker/color-picker-api.md

 <TypesView type="ColorsProps" :types={...types} />

-## ColorPicker.
-Item
+## ColorPicker.Item

-One unit of `<ColorPicker.Colors />` .
-ColorPicker.
-Item is a swatch preview that allows a user to see what color is currently selected.
+One unit of `<ColorPicker.Colors />`.
+ColorPicker.Item is a swatch preview that allows a user to see what color is currently selected.

 ```jsx
 import ColorPicker from 'intergalactic/color-picker';